Brennan Marion's "GoGo" offense presents defenses with a lot of challenges.

 For instance, the offense may have a split-back backfield but then have trips to the field as well.
 In order to be in trips while at the same time having two eligible players in the backfield means that one receiver will be “covered,” meaning that he cannot go downfield for a pass.

 While this may sound like a disadvantage at first, there are a handful of benefits for running unbalanced formations.
 For one, defenses are not used to seeing such formations.
 Unbalanced formations can cause a lot of confusion and chaos on the defensive side of the ball, especially if an offense sugar huddles and lines up quickly.
 Additionally, many defenses will still cover the ineligible receiver, leaving one less defender to fill a gap.
 There are also times a defense will bring their extra corner over to help defend the covered receiver.
 By doing this, they vacate the perimeter on the side of the ball the corner abandoned.
+Some of these may look like a Wing-T formation, but as you can see, these have been adapted to the spread offense very well.

 I found six plays that William & Mary used and was successful with.
 Every play is run out of an unbalanced formation, which again, means that there is one “covered” receiver.